 #2.
 Brewing Methods

-The simplest way to look at coffee brewing methods is seeing it as a spectrum of how much time you spend brewing the coffee.
+The simplest way to look at coffee brewing methods is to see it as a spectrum of how much time you spend brewing the coffee.

 Most people would prefer the cold or hot brew, unless you’re set on shelling out for an espresso machine.
 Espresso machines also aren’t super beginner-friendly unless they’re automatic.
 You’ll also need to do your homework and have a deeper understanding of the science behind espresso brewing in order to get the best flavor out of your beans.